 Finally, all athletes can and should look at the weather and course conditions to mark potential sections where you can utilize your strengths to your advantage and prepare for areas where you may be weaker.

 At Best Bike Split we are just beginning to explore how we can use our models and the Time Analysis tool to breakdown races and formulate tactics for both race strategy and course specific training.
 Analysis does require assumptions and unlike triathlon and time trials, there is not currently an automated process to optimize a strategy.
 In any given race things change extremely quickly, but knowing some general numbers and areas on the course to be aware of can help mitigate surprises and help inform potential decisions.
-We encourage you to check out the links in the article and play with the Drag, Power, and Weight settings to get an idea of how these factors work in conjunction for different scenarios.
+We encourage you to check out the links in the article and play with the Power, Drag, Weight and/or Rolling Resistance settings to get an idea of how these factors work in conjunction for different scenarios.

 *All data used was previously made public or derived from a race.